Skip to main content

 AI Agents

-Every ekoDB deployment can run an AI agent that lives right next to your data.
-The agent can answer questions about your collections, build backends from templates, run multi-step workflows, and keep your database tuned, all without you wiring up a separate service.
+An AI Agent is a managed deployment that runs next to your data and connects to an ekoDB database.
+It can answer questions about your collections, build backends from a template or from scratch, run multi-step workflows, and keep your database tuned, all without you wiring up a separate service.

 How it runs

 ekoDB runs in the cloud, and so does the agent.
-You deploy a database and an agent from the dashboard, and both run as managed services.
+From the dashboard you deploy a database and, separately, an AI Agent — each is its own managed deployment.
+The agent connects to a database you've deployed (you pick which one), and both run as managed services.
 You never host or operate them yourself.

 Once an agent is deployed, you can work with it three ways:

-- The desktop app, a native client for macOS and Linux.
+• The desktop app, a native client for macOS, Linux, and Windows.

 The desktop app and the terminal client are thin clients.
 They authenticate, discover your deployments, and connect to your cloud agent.
 They never run the backend or hold your API keys.
-See Install for the client install commands.
+See Get Started for the client install commands.

 What an agent can do